 Teach children how to respond to the alarm and that they should never play with the unit.
 This alarm is a multi-criteria device designed to detect both smoke and carbon monoxide from any source of combustion in a residential environment.
+It also monitors the indoor air quality in the residence.
 It is not designed for use in a recreational vehicle (RV) or boat.

 NOTE: Please thoroughly read this user guide and save the document for future reference and to pass on to any subsequent owner.
+Images in this user guide are representative only.
+Actual product may vary slightly.

-The National Fire Protection Association (NFPA) and the manufacturer recommend replacing this alarm ten years from the date code on back of alarm.
+Underwriters Laboratories of Canada (CAN/ULC), The National Fire Protection Association (NFPA), and the manufacturer recommend replacing this alarm ten years from the date code on back of alarm.